About this Project

 The On the Cutting Edge Management Committee includes representatives from the three primary contributing professional societies (AGU, GSA and NAGT), the NAGT treasurer, and the original Cutting Edge and Strong Departments grants.
 Appointed by the NAGT Executive Committee, this committee is responsible for the overall management of the program and its financial affairs.
 Professional societies who become substantial financial supporters of the program will have representation on this committee.

 The NAGT Professional Development Program Committee is responsible for the management of the professional development activities and the website content, including peer review of teaching activities.
-This committee is currently composed of four NAGT members appointed by the Executive Committee and four PIs from the On the Cutting Edge NSF-funded project.
 The committee determines workshop offerings, appoints workshop conveners, and creates committees to manage other activities.
 They are responsible for the ensuring that the workshop offerings in aggregate address the needs and priorities of undergraduate geoscience education and for the quality of the individual activities.
 The committee was established in an MOU between NAGT and the NSF-funded On the Cutting Edge project leadership.
 Committee members come from NAGT leadership and the former On the Cutting Edge PI Team.

 - National Science Foundation (NSF) Division of Undergraduate Education under Cutting Edge grants DUE-0127310, DUE- 127141, DUE- 127257, DUE- 127018, DUE- 618482, DUE- 618725, DUE- 618533, DUE- 022680, DUE-1022776, DUE-1022844, and DUE- 022910 and Building Strong Geoscience Departments grants EAR-0331930, EAR-0331933, EAR-0614926, EAR-0614570, EAR-0614393, DUE-0817353 and DUE-0817265.
 Disclaimer: Any opinions, findings, conclusions or recommendations expressed in this website are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.